14 Top Tourist Destination in Malaysia

 Melaka is easily accessible via PLUS Highway, many buses from Kuala Lumpur, Singapore, and other cities.

-You can self-drive as there is a good network road system.
+You can self-drive as there is a sound network road system.

 Nearest airport: Malacca international airport is the closest airport